photels/photels.github.io/info-english.md

 ## Roof terrace
 There is a roof terrasse on the third floor of the hotel.
-Our terrace is currently under renovation and partly open for guest.
+Our terrace is currently under renovation and is partly open for our guest.
-The renovations include walls and a roof on the terrasse, so that it can be open during the whole year.
+The renovations include walls and a roof on the terrasse, and our goal is to be able to have our roof terrasse open year round.

 It is not allowed to bring your own alcohol up to the roof terrasse.